junxit/us-congress-bills-114/metadata.md

 - 2015-07-16 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2015-07-16 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2015-07-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 151.
+- 2015-07-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S5474-5475; text as passed Senate: CR S5474)
+- 2015-07-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S5474-5475; text as passed Senate: CR S5474)